Jersey fishing boat believed to have sunk after collision

 - Published

-A Jersey fishing vessel is "believed to have sunk" after a collision with a ferry at about 05:30 GMT, Ports of Jersey has said.
+A Jersey fishing vessel is believed to have sunk after a collision with a ferry off the coast of Jersey.

+Ports of Jersey could not confirm the number of fishermen missing, but said a "major search operation" was ongoing following the collision at 05:30 GMT.

 RNLI lifeboats from Jersey and Guernsey, a French naval aircraft and two rescue helicopters are involved in the search.